 St Ninian's were keen to maximise their PEF spend to create a sustainable support system for pupils.
 Find out more about their approach using the link below.

-- Pupil Equity funding used to empower support staff to close the poverty related attainment gap in Inverclyde (education.gov.scot) - Embedding the Pupil Equity Fund within whole school inclusive approaches | Resources (education.gov.scot)
+• Pupil Equity funding used to empower support staff to close the poverty related attainment gap in Inverclyde (education.gov.scot)